 Who are the Guest Speakers?

+Guest speakers are not guaranteed.
+There are generally a few speakers.
 There are generally a few speakers each week (current and former NBA players and coaches).
 Visitors will be dependent on Health & Safety restrictions and are subject to change.

 What time should I pick up my child on the last day?